Vuelta a España 2025: All You Need to Know About Spain’s Grand Tour

 RiderTeamRole

-Jonas VingegaardVisma | Lease a BikeTop favourite, strong after Tour
+Jonas VingegaardVisma | Lease a BikeTop favourite, aiming for first Vuelta title

-Juan AyusoUAE Team EmiratesLead Spanish contender
+Juan AyusoUAE Team EmiratesLead Spanish contender, strong GC prospect

-João AlmeidaUAE Team EmiratesCo-leader, recovering from crash
+João AlmeidaUAE Team EmiratesCo-leader, time trial strength

 🚴 Teams and Riders to Watch